pantheon-systems/documentation/source/content/integrated-composer.md

  - Integrated Composer and [Build Tools](/guides/build-tools)
  - Upgrade an existing site to use Integrated Composer

-### Why is my site no longer including the files that should be added by Integrated Composer?
-The Workflow shows an error during Sync Code or Deploying to a new Environment.
+### Dashboard Workflow Shows an Error During Sync Code or Deploying to a New Environment

+If you encounter an error during a code sync or if the site is missing files that should be added by Integrated Composer, the Build Log may contain information that can help you troubleshoot:

+1. Navigate to **<span class="glyphicons glyphicons-embed-close"></span> Code** in the **<span class="glyphicons glyphicons-wrench"></span> Dev** tab of your Site Dashboard.

-On the most recent commit, click "View Log" to see the Composer command that was run and the output that was given by the Composer command.
-If there is an error in the output, it is likely due to some error in your site's `composer.json` or `composer.lock` file or an issue with a Composer library you are using.
+1. In the **Commit Log** section, find the most recent commit and click **View Log** to view the Composer command that was run and the output that was given by that command.

+If there is an error in the output, it may be due to an error in the site's `composer.json` or `composer.lock` file, or there may be an issue with a Composer library the site uses.

-To resolve, try to understand the log message to pinpoint what needs to change in your Composer files or code.
-It may be a syntax/parse error of the JSON files, or some sort of error loading a library via Composer.
+To resolve, examine the error in the log.
+It may be a syntax or parse error of the JSON files, or some sort of error loading a library via Composer.
 You can also try running the same command on your local Git checkout of the site's code and see if you can update the `composer.json` and `composer.lock` files to run the command successfully.